Lutreer/thankni-FE/README.md

-# vux-demo
+# vue-vuex-seed

-> A Vue.js with vux project
+> A Vue.js with vuex project

 ## Build Setup